pateatlau/nextjs13-basic-features/README.md

 npm run dev
 ```

-ot, to run from Docker:
+or, to run from Docker:

 ```bash
 docker build -t next13-basic-features:dev .